JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 These comments are provided to support a new effort at a realistic, plausible, and community-driven Strategic Plan for Data Intensive Biomedical Research.
 The community stands ready to assist NIH in this important work and we urge the organization to commit to making this a community effort.
+We thank NIH for the work done and going forward to develop the next stages of this plan.

 ##  The appropriateness of the goals of the plan and of the strategies and implementation tactics proposed to achieve them

-Goal 1: NIH should be applauded for recognizing that historically, funding of data resources used funding approaches that were research projects.
+Goal 1: NIH should be applauded for recognizing that historically, funding of data resources used funding approaches that were appropriate for research projects.
 We agree this must change.
 Also, we agree that tool development and data resources may often need distinct funding contexts/expectations.

 Goal 1: We agree with the stated need to support the hardening and optimization (user-friendliness, computational efficiency, etc.) of innovative tools and algorithms.

-Goal 1: The Data Commons has generally been driven from bottom-up development by the community.
+Goal 1: The Data Commons has been driven from bottom-up development by the community.
 The Commons is in its early stages and should be allowed to function as is.
 The Commons is the appropriate testbed for many of the technological innovations and processes that NIH may ultimately which to explore